SFDO-Tooling/CumulusCI/docs/dev.rst

 Set the Capture State
 ^^^^^^^^^^^^^^^^^^^^^

-To make changes to capture in an org, create a snapshot with the ``snapshot_changes`` task.
+To make changes to capture in an org, use the ``snapshot_changes`` task to create a snapshot.
 A snapshot tells the Salesforce CLI source tracking to set the org's current state as a baseline for changes to be made against.

 .. code-block:: console